davidpricedev/wandering-puzzler/README.md

 # Vagabond

-Inspired by an old puzzle game from the 1980s - probably [this](https://github.com/sshipway/wanderer).
+Inspired by an old puzzle game from 1988 called Wanderer which was available on Amiga.
+I believe [this](https://github.com/sshipway/wanderer) is the source code for that game?
-Which is apparently itself a clone of sorts of an older game called Boulder Dash
+Apparently Wanderer was a clone of sorts of an older game called Boulder Dash

-My first foray into canvas, and my first game.
+This game is my first attempt to work with html canvas and my first attempt at any sort of game.

 ## Puzzle components